realpython/python-guide/docs/writing/structure.rst

 Carefully isolating functions with context and side-effects from functions with logic (called pure functions) allow the following benefits:

-- Pure functions are more likely to be deterministic: given a fixed input, the output will always be the same.
+- Pure functions are deterministic: given a fixed input, the output will always be the same.

 - Pure functions are much easier to change or replace if they need to